Prsd17/Coffee-Shop-Sales-Analysis/README.md

 # Coffee-Shop-Sales-Analysis
-### Introduction
+### Problem Statement
-The objective of this project is to analyse the Coffee shop online business for the past two years.
-Sales analysis is an important aspect of running a successful business.
-Through sales analytics, you can decide which products to focus on, where to sell and how to reach customers using sales data.
+The aim of this project is to analyze the performance of the coffee shop's online business over the past two years with the goal of increasing its customer base online.
-#### Here are some questions the store is trying to find out:
+#### Data Analysis Using SQL
-* Total product sold per year?
+* Show total revenue in year 2020
-* Weekdays/Weekends customer count?
+* Show Weekdays/Weekends customer count
-* Top-selling products per day?
+* Show Top-selling products per day
-* Coffee sales per year? etc.
+* Show coffee sales per year etc.

 ### About Datasets
 The dataset belongs to the "Coffee Shop" located in the United Kingdom.